jarovo/python-fakturoid-v3/README.md

 # fakturoid.cz Python API

-The Python interface to online accounting service [Fakturoid](http://fakturoid.cz/).
+The Python interface to online accounting service [Fakturoid](http://fakturoid.cz/) using Faktiuroid's v3 api.

 This library is developed and maintained by Jaroslav Henner ([jaroslav.henner@gmail.com](mailto:jaroslav.henner@gmail.com)).
 It is unoficial and no support from Fakturoid team can be claimed.